temple-geography/gis-application-development/introduction_to_git/introduction_to_git.md

 ## Resolving Merge Conflicts During PR Review

 Generally, only one developer should be working on a branch at a time.
-If both of you need to add features to `dev`,  you should branch off of `dev`, then seek to merge your branches into `dev`, rather than both edit the `dev` branch directly.
+If two developers need to add features to `dev`,  they should branch off of `dev`, then seek to merge their branches into `dev`, rather than both edit the `dev` branch directly.

 Sometimes those changes may still conflict with each other.
 If you are working on `feature1` and your colleague is working on `feature2`, but those features are part of the same general area of concern, you may make incompatible changes in the same file.
 What happens if you do so?